FelipeRT98/Drops/README.md

 ## What

-Drops is a lightweight Windows screensaver designed to be visually pleasing and compatible with a wide range of Windows versions.
+Drops is a Windows screensaver.

 ![Drops_256_16_4.png](.github/Drops_256_16_4.png)